cse110-sp24-group27/Codelog/specs/adrs/050824-Features.md

 # Project Core Features

 ## Deciding on the planned main features of the project
+The main point of discussion was that given the timeframe, which features were likely to be implemented within the scope of this quarter.

 ## Considered Options
+* VSCode widget tool to directly send code to web app
+* Security (login, public/private)

 ## Decision Outcome